cloud8421/music_library/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
 The default password for development is `change me`.

-The application is setup for deployment on Fly.io.
+The application is setup for deployment on Fly.io - just make sure you edit `fly.toml` to match your app name, domain, etc.

-### CI
+## CI

 See the `.github` folder.